wbsoft/parceqt/docs/source/index.rst

     parceqt.highlight(doc)

-Now the text in the document is automatically highlighted using the specified root lexicon; the highlighting is updated as the user types in the txt.
+Now the text in the document is automatically highlighted using the specified root lexicon; the highlighting is updated as the user types in the text.

 .. toctree::
    :maxdepth: 2